-At Moreton Bay College we are very excited about the opportunities for learning and teaching that our notebook program has brought to our students.
-2014 will see the culmination of our 1-to-1 rollout where all girls in Years 4 to 12 are provided with a notebook for use at home and school.
+At Moreton Bay College we are very excited about the opportunities for learning and teaching that our notebook programs have brought to our students.
+2014 saw the culmination of our 1-to-1 rollout where all girls in Years 4 to 12 were provided with a notebook for use at home and school.
 We believe that today’s learning is not just something that happens in ‘school hours’ but it should be seen as a continuous process that expands beyond the school into every facet of the students’ lives.
+Since 2016, our 1-to-1 program has been transitioning to a BYOD (Bring Your Own Device) model.

 MBC is committed to enabling each student to reach her full academic potential, considering her individual needs and abilities.
 To this end the College aims to underpin all learning at the College with key learning principles, supported by state-of-the-art digital technology in a digital school environment.
 The provision of a student notebook program certainly advances this aim as a very powerful digital tool is placed in our students’ hands.